 Once your research is complete, carefully decide how you are going to approach your new internal branding strategy.
 Much like external branding, focus on the values, develop the story and then involve employees through information and persuasion.
 The key is to create excitement and a connection to the brand through accessible imagery and products, provide brief, consistent and interactive brand training sessions, then allow employees to personalize the story and communicate it effectively to the customer.
 Above all, maintain a strong company culture through ongoing social structures, mentorship programs, career development training, and incentive programs to keep employees feeling engaged and valued.

-Ultimately, successful internal branding strengthens the company’s core, improves the flow of information both internally and externally, and allows the values and message of the brand come to life.
+Ultimately, successful internal branding strengthens the company’s core, improves the flow of information both internally and externally, and allows the values and message of the brand to come to life.
 Remember that your employees are connected–they tweet, post, comment and spread the word.
 When embraced, this can be a greatly effective means of marketing the brand as a whole.